JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 ### Migrate from SPM binaryTarget integration to local direct integration {initial-collapse-state="collapsed"}

-1. Clean your Xcode project (Clean Build Folder or `Cmd + Shift + K` in Xcode)
+To migrate from the SPM integration with `binaryTarget`:

+1. In Xcode, clean build directories using **Product** | **Clean Build Folder** or with the
+   <shortcut>Cmd + Shift + K</shortcut> shortcut.
-2. Remove dependencies to package with a Kotlin framework inside from all the `Package.swift` files.
-Also, remove dependencies to the products from removed packages.
+2. In every `Package.swift` file, remove both dependencies to the package with a Kotlin framework inside and target dependencies to the products.
 3. To set up direct integration, follow the steps described in [this tutorial](multiplatform-integrate-in-existing-app.md#connect-the-framework-to-your-ios-project).

 ### Migrate from CocoaPods plugin to direct integration {initial-collapse-state="collapsed"}